%20Clone%20with%20Adalo.jpg)

 - Users to Notifications: One-to-many (one user receives many notifications)

-Adalo’s built-in relational database handles these connections natively, and you can also connect external data via APIs or Xano.
+Adalo's built-in relational database handles these connections natively with no data caps on paid plans—essential for social media apps where content grows exponentially.
+You can also connect external data via APIs or Xano for advanced backend capabilities.

 Setting Up Your Adalo Account and First Project